kvnloughead/BEM-utilities/readme.md

 ### Usage

-Well, it isn't very user friendly yet.
-Just clone the repo locally, and then move the `BEM-nester` subfolder into your project root folder.
-The `cd` into `BEM-nester` and run `build.py`.
+The driver file `nest.py` is executable, so if you clone the repo locally and place its directory somewhere in your path, you should be able to run it from by invoking its name at the command line.
+Do so from the root directory of the project you wish to nest.

 ### Assumptions / Requirements